List of The Osbournes episodes: Lozt in Translation

 The family travels to Japan, where Ozzy is to receive the Legend Award at the Video Music Awards.
 Kelly also makes several personal appearances.
 One of the employees, Sam, meets with some family members whom he hasn't seen in years, but can only communicate with them through a translator.

-The Show Must Go Off!
+The Show Must Go Off!!

 Sharon's talk show tapes its final episodes.
 Feeling mistreated, Sharon clashes with her bosses to the very end, showing up late on purpose and demanding money upfront.
 She takes her mind off of things by shopping, including the purchase of a state-of-the-art toilet.
 Kelly feels hurt when Sharon repeatedly criticizes her wardrobe.
 Ozzy pays another visit to the dentist.

 A Farewell to Ozz

 Dr. Phil McGraw pays a visit to the house, where he holds a frank discussion with the Osbournes about drug abuse and other issues that have affected the family's relationships with one another.
 Examples are given through clips from previous episodes.
+Unlike the rest of the shows from the fourth season, featuring footage shot in the previous year, this episode was taped just weeks before it aired.
+Episode also was listed as "Family Therapy" in some listings.